Maayanshani25/valkey-glide-wiki/migration-ioredis.md

 ### Custom Command

 The `customCommand` function lets you execute any Valkey command as a raw list of arguments, **without input validation**.
 It's a flexible option when the standard Glide API doesn't cover a specific command.

-You can use it whenever you're unsure of the dedicated method or want to quickly run a command directly.

 **Example:**